gbdk-2020/gbdk-2020/docs/pages/08_faq.md

 # Debugging / Compiling / Toolchain
   - What flags should be enabled for debugging?
     - You can use the @ref lcc_debug "lcc debug flag" `-debug`to turn on debug output.
-It covers most uses and removes the need to specify multiple flags such as `-Wa-l -Wl-m -Wl-j`. <!-- -->
+It covers most uses and removes the need to specify multiple flags such as `-Wa-l -Wl-m -Wl-j`.
+Also see @ref tools_debug. <!-- -->

-  - Is it possible to generate a debug symbol file (`.sym`) compatible with the @ref bgb emulator?
+  - Is it possible to generate a debug symbol file (`.sym`) compatible with an emulator?
     - Yes, turn on `.noi` output (LCC argument: `-Wl-j` or `-debug` and then use `-Wm-yS` with LCC (or `-yS` with makebin directly). <!-- -->

   - How do I move the start of the `DATA` section and the `Shadow OAM` location?